mtrainings/Nginx/NGINXConfigureMultipleWebsites.md

 1. **Install Nginx:**
    - If you haven't installed Nginx, do so based on your operating system.
 For example:
-     - Ubuntu/Debian: `sudo apt-get install nginx`
+     - Ubuntu/Debian: `sudo apt-get install nginx -y`
      - CentOS: `sudo yum install nginx`

 2. **Create Website Directories:**